Wellposedness for the KdV hierarchy: The KdV and the Gardner hierarchy

 In particular every linear combination of the Gardner and the Magri Poisson structure satisfies the Jacobi identity. \end{lemma} We compute using the chain rule $\frac{\delta}{\delta w} f(w)=(-\partial -2iz +2w) \frac{\delta}{\delta u} F|_{u= w_x-2izw+w^2}$, hence

-With this at hand we prove \begin{lemma} The transmission coefficients $T_r(z_1)$ and $T_r(z_2)$ and $\T_{-1}^\KdV(z_1)$ and $\T^\KdV_{-1}(z_2)$ Poisson commute for every linear combination of the Gardner and the Magri Poisson bracket. \end{lemma} \begin{proof} This is a direct formal calculation, which we do first for the Gardner bracket. $\int u\, dx $ is a Casimir for the Gardner structure ( $\{ f, \int u dx \} =0 $ for all functions $f$ and we may ignore it.
+With this at hand we prove \begin{lemma} The transmission coefficients $T_r(z_1)$ and $T_r(z_2)$ and $\T_{-1}^\KdV(z_1)$ and $\T^\KdV_{-1}(z_2)$ Poisson commute for every linear combination of the Gardner and the Magri Poisson bracket. \end{lemma} \begin{proof} This is a direct formal calculation, which we do first for the Gardner bracket. $\int u\, dx $ is a Casimir for the Gardner structure ( $\{ f, \int u dx \} =0 $ for all functions $f$) and we may ignore it.
+Of course this amounts to restricting to integrable $u$ and doing the calculations for $ T$ instead of $T_r$.
 We use \eqref{eq:fdT} to find